Research That Delivers Real Outcomes

 DSIL welcomes motivated undergraduate and graduate students, visiting scholars, and collaborators from industry.
 Opportunities include research assistantships, capstone projects, and co-authored publications.

-Prospective team members should have a strong interest in data science, programming, and ethical application of AI in areas such as cybersecurity, healthcare, or human-computer interaction.
+Prospective team members should have a strong interest in data science, programming, and responsible application of AI in areas such as cybersecurity, healthcare, or human-computer interaction.

 Professional Interest Form